Club Executives & Directors

 IC Noon Rotary Stories

 Oct.
-1 – Joint Service Club Luncheon at the University Club
+1 – Joint Service Club Luncheon @ University Club

 Nov.
 5 – Noon Rotary Centennial Celebration at the Iowa Memorial Union

 Top Rotary International News Stories

 Join a Twitter chat on membership with General Secretary John Hewko

 Kick off Membership and New Club Development Month by participating in a Twitter chat with Rotary International General Secretary John Hewko on 5 August at 10:30 Chicago time (UTC-5).
 Get tips and resources for gaining members and becoming more involved in your club.
 Share your own ideas and expertise on how Rotary members can encourage their friends to join.
 Use #RotaryChat to participate and follow @Rotary and @JohnHewko.